Hyperstop17/CMPSC497Midterm/README.md

-# CMPSC497MidtermThis is my branch make your own Hamid
+This is my branch don't touch it Hamid
-ECHO is on.